 The last event of the spring season is probably one of the better known and most loved in Europe.
 Barcelona’s Primavera Sound is an indie rock giant event which also features some dance and electronic music.

-The festival keeps its roots under the wide canopy of world class rock, with this year headliners including Arctic Monkeys, The National and Bjork.
+The festival keeps its roots under the wide canopy of world class rock, with this year headliners including Future, Janelle Monáe, Nas and Rosalía.
 But also giving rising artists an international platform to perform.
 Primavera Sound is one of those massive events that can leave you a bit drained once is over, but try to save some energy to explore Barcelona, one of Europe’s most beautiful cities.

 Official Website: Primavera Sound